wdk-docs/npm-docs/docs/_sources/packages-and-modules/resolving-eacces-permissions-errors-when-installing-packages-globally.rst.txt

 Manually change npm’s default directory
 -------------------------------------------------------

-Note: This section does not apply to Microsoft Windows.
+.. note:: This section does not apply to Microsoft Windows.
 To minimize the chance of permissions errors, you can configure npm to use a different directory.
 In this example, you will create and use hidden directory in your home directory.

 Back up your computer.